Tayam-El-Jebari/QuarkusBaseRepoPTSS/INSOMNIA.md

 > 💡 Unfortunately, I did not find a way to make it so that changes are automatically pushed and pulled to the `.insomnia` directory without making a commit.
 If this was possible it would make it so that you would only need GitHub Desktop or you preferred Git client for all changes.
 If someone finds a way to implement this, please let me know.

 #### For Insomnia Collection Changes
-- Push changes: Use the Git Sync button in Insomnia (bottom left)
+- Push changes: Use the `Commit` button in Insomnia
-- Pull changes: Use the Git Sync button to sync with the latest version
+- Pull changes: Use the `Refresh` or `Pull` button to sync with the latest version

 #### For Code Changes
 - Use GitHub Desktop or your preferred Git client for all code-related changes